trychlos/pwix-tabular/README.md

     Whether the 'Delete' button must be enabled, with a truethy or falsy value.

-    Can be a function which will be called with the row object, and must return true|false to enable the 'Delete' button.

     Defaults to `true` (enabled).

 - `tabular.deleteButtonTitle`

     The title of the 'Delete' button.

-    Can be a function which will be called with the row object, and must return the title to be attached to the 'Delete' button.

     Defaults to 'Delete the "%s" object'.